 Sri Lanka’s seafood is one of the most prized elements of its culinary scene, with Sri Lankan restaurateurs taking advantage of the riches of the Indian Ocean to offer the freshest ingredients every day.
 This is exemplified in Seafood Cove, which is located in a rustic setting right on the beach front, and which lets the daily catch determine its ever-changing menu.
 The chefs are able to tailor the wide range of fish and shellfish to patron’s specifications, whilst a live Calypso band brings a touch of the tropical to proceedings.

 Seafood Cove, 100 Hotel Rd, Mt Lavinia, Colombo, Sri Lanka, +94 011 271 52217

-Another beach front restaurant which takes advantage of Colombo’s abundant seafood supply, Beach Wadiya has a reputation across the country for its massive seafood platters and the cheap and cheerful style of cooking.
+Another beachfront restaurant that takes advantage of Colombo’s abundant seafood supply, Beach Wadiya has a reputation across the country for its massive seafood platters and the cheap and cheerful style of cooking.
 It is now a Colombo institution, which has attracted many famous patrons to its dining tables, including several members of the British Royal Family.
-Beach Wadiya’s take on authentic Sri Lankan classics is simple but flavourful, and its no frills style makes it the perfect place to experience quality seafood in a relaxed and vibrant setting.
+Beach Wadiya’s take on authentic Sri Lankan classics is simple but flavorful, and its no frills style makes it the perfect place to experience quality seafood in a relaxed and vibrant setting.